shirawin/shirawin/README.md

 <div>
   <p>Hey there! 👋 I'm @shirawin (Shira Vinograd) ,</p>
   <p>a passionate software developer 👩🏻‍💻 on a mission to turn ideas into digital reality ✨. </p>
-  <p>With a keyboard as my paintbrush 🎨 and code as my canvas,</p>
+  <p>With a keyboard as my paintbrush 🎨 and code as my canvas🖼,</p>
-  <p>🖼 I thrive on crafting elegant solutions to real-world problems.🌐</p>
+  <p> I thrive on crafting elegant solutions to real-world problems.🌐</p>
   <p>Whether it's building web apps, tinkering with algorithms🧐, </p>
   <p>or simply geeking out over the latest tech trends💫,</p>
   <p>you'll often find me immersed in the world of code. 💻</p>